Rocaloid/Rocaloid.github.io/index_en.md

 title: Rocaloid
 ---

-Welcome to the world of Rocaloid!
+&emsp;Welcome to the world of Rocaloid!
 ---

+---

-Currently our website is under construction.
+&emsp;&emsp;Currently our website is under construction.